Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Fork, with attackers exploiting seq gaps for double-claims.

-Impact: Tx skips and $5M in pending requests (high severity).
+Impact: Tx skips and pending requests stalled (high severity).

 Recommendations: